Women quench their thirst for classic, casual clothing and

 felt more at the mall than the mailbox, with stores accounting for

 more than 75% of sales.
-Coldwater Creek was founded in 1984 by
+Founded in 1984, Coldwater Creek filed for

 The company's fiscal 2012 (ends January) financial